-Horrothia “Type One” Review – Our full thought on the one knob chorus pedal
+Horrothia “Type One” Review – The Perfect one Knob Chorus!

 Nothing better In life than when something is simple yet still gets the job done.
 This is especially true when it comes to guitar gear.
 As much as I love high tech modern equipment, sometimes you just want something simple so you can focus on your creativity.
 Something that does its job well as simple as possible.
 Luckily, Horrothia has accomplished this with their “Type One” Ensemble pedal.
 A one-knob pedal that can you can get loads of sound from and allows you to focus on being creative and performing.